Selecting a Pendulum is Personal

-I’m often asked by customers to help them choose a pendulum.
-With several types and styles of pendulums available pendulum selection is often confusing.
+Clients often ask me to help them select a pendulum.
+With several types and styles of pendulums available, pendulum selection is often confusing.

 Not really.
 But then again, it depends on who you ask.

 I recommend selecting a pendulum you are attracted to.
 Everyone is different, so for me to say you should only start off with a specific pendulum is limited.

 That being said, I often recommend the Basic Teardrop or Basic Triangle brass pendulums.
 These pendulums are not too large or too small and are nicely weighted, rotate true and are inexpensive.

 When I first started out, my first pendulum was the Searcher Hybrid brass pendulum with a large witness chamber.
 However, I never used the witness chamber and although the pendulum moved fine, I felt the desire to try another pendulum and see how it compared.
 I have used most of the pendulums I sell on my site and there are ones I like and others not so much.
 Since a pendulum is a tool you’ll work with often, it’s important the pendulum “feels good” when you’re using it.

 The weight of a pendulum can be a determining factor.
 Heavier pendulums take more energy to move, but once they get going, they give strong feedback.
 Lighter pendulums are easier to “move” and give a quicker response time.